-Verbit’s transcriptions are 99%+ accurate.
+Verbit’s transcriptions can provide up to 99% targeted accuracy.
 When researchers cover industry-specific topics and use niche language, Verbit’s hybrid method or professional transcribers can deliver accuracy in a way that automatic transcription tools alone cannot.
 For instance, Verbit has specific versions of its solutions for specific industries.
 As a result, the software and the transcribers can prepare to capture verbatim transcription in qualitative research settings accurately.

 Additionally, Verbit offers the option of uploading terms and names before a recording session.
 By using this feature, researchers can prepare the transcribers so that they know how to spell names or identify terms of art correctly.

 Privacy and security

 Verbit is an essential partner to members of the financial, legal and other industries that require robust security.
 To accommodate partners who are transcribing confidential information, Verbit complies with SOC 2 and HIPAA.
 Researchers who want to keep the information in their transcripts confidential can count on Verbit to meet their security needs.

 Partnering with Verbit allows researchers to focus on their work while quickly and efficiently producing the transcripts they need.
 Researchers don’t need to focus on note taking to get live transcription and real-time records of their interviews or focus groups.
 In cases where a company has a large number of recordings they need to transcribe, Verbit provides a scalable solution with rapid turnaround times.